• Skip to primary navigation

 This time, though, I cranked up the protein by bringing silken tofu into the mix, and let me say, it's delicious.
 It turned out insanely good.
 You'd never guess it's tofu-based, and the flavors?
 Hearty, creamy, and delicious, this dressing proves that vegan salad dressing can be far more than just nuts and twigs.

+If you love Caesar flavor, be sure to try this dressing in my Vegan Caesar Tofu Wraps for an easy lunch.
 To learn how to make delicious homemade dressings and sauces fast and easy, check out How to Make Homemade Vegan Sauces.

 Jump to: